-Is IQ fixed, or does it change?
+Is IQ fixed at birth, or is it changeable?
 Can intelligence be increased?
-Can intelligence decline?
+Can it decline?
 The cognitive scientists’ answer to these questions have changed over the past twenty years and parents of children who have struggled with reading need to understand the implications of that change, for scientists have only recently determined that life experiences are indeed capable of increasing or decreasing one's intelligence over time.

 The Remaining Challenge

 If you are the parent of a struggling reader and you manage to help your child overcome a reading problem, whether you do so by utilizing information you find here or by other means, you might still face a challenge.
 Your child might have spent countless hours in resource rooms or LD classrooms in the early grades.
 If so, his overall education probably suffered.
 He might even have come to think of himself as less capable than his peers, even less intelligent.
 Sadly, though your child might have started his school years with above average intelligence, after several years of struggling with reading that might no longer be true.